-- 1. Medical authority furnishes assurance, in writing, that an escorted person with a mental health condition can be transported safely. - 2.
-Request for carriage is made at least 48 hours before scheduled departure. - 3.
-Acceptance is applicable to transportation on flights marketed and operated by Canadian North only. - 4.
-The escort must accompany the escorted passenger at all times. - 5.
-Passenger in custody of law enforcement personnel or other responsible authority must be manacled. - (C) Passenger's conduct refusal to transport prohibited conduct and sanctions - (1) Prohibited conduct aircraft; the unhindered performance of the crew members in their duty onboard the aircraft; or, safe and adequate flight operations:
+- a.
+Medical authority furnishes assurance, in writing, that an escorted person with a mental health condition can be transported safely. - b.
+Request for carriage is made at least 48 hours before scheduled departure. - c.
+Acceptance is applicable to transportation on flights marketed and operated by Canadian North only. - d.
+The escort must accompany the escorted passenger at all times. - e.
+Passenger in custody of law enforcement personnel or other responsible authority must be manacled. - Passenger's conduct refusal to transport prohibited conduct and sanctions a) Prohibited conduct

-Without limiting the generality of the preceding provisions, the following constitutes prohibited conduct where it may be necessary, in the reasonable discretion of the carrier, to take action to ensure the physical comfort or safety of the person, other passengers, and the carrier's employees; the safety of the
+Without limiting the generality of the preceding provisions, the following constitutes prohibited conduct where it may be necessary, in the reasonable discretion of the carrier, to take action to ensure the physical comfort or safety of the person, other passengers, and the carrier's employees; the safety of the aircraft; the unhindered performance of the crew members in their duty on-board the aircraft; or, safe and adequate flight operations:

-- (a) The person, in the reasonable judgement of a responsible employee of the carrier, is under the influence of alcohol or drugs (except a patient under medical care). - (b) The person's conduct, or condition is or has been known to be abusive, offensive, threatening, intimidating, violent or otherwise disorderly, and, in the reasonable judgement of a responsible employee of the carrier, there is a possibility that the person would cause disruption or serious impairment to the physical comfort or safety of other passengers or carrier's employees, interfere with a crew member in the performance of their duties, or otherwise jeopardize safe and adequate flight operations. - (c) The person's conduct involves any hazard or risk to their self or other persons (including travel involving pregnant passengers or unborn children) or to property. - (d) The person fails to observe the instructions of the aircraft crew, including instructions to stop any prohibited conduct. - (e) The person is unable or unwilling to sit in their assigned seat with the seat belt fastened. - (f) The person smokes or attempts to smoke in the aircraft. - (g) The person uses or continues to use a cellular phone, a laptop computer or another electronic device on-board the aircraft after being advised to stop such use by a member of the crew. - (h) The person is barefoot. - (i) The person is inappropriately dressed. - (j) The person has a prohibited article or concealed or unconcealed weapon(s).
-However, the carrier will carry law enforcement or armed forces personnel who meet the qualifications and conditions established under government regulations. - (k) The person has resisted or may reasonably be believed to be capable of resisting escorts. - (2) Carrier response to prohibited conduct length of time which, in the exercise of the carrier's reasonable discretion, is necessary to ensure the passenger continues to avoid prohibited conduct.
+- 1. The person, in the reasonable judgement of a responsible employee of the carrier, is under the influence of alcohol or drugs (except a patient under medical care). - The person's conduct, or condition is or has been known to be abusive, offensive, threatening, intimidating, violent or otherwise disorderly, and, in the reasonable judgement of a responsible employee of the carrier, there is a possibility that the person would cause disruption or serious impairment to the physical comfort or safety of other passengers or carrier's employees, interfere with a crew member in the performance of their duties, or otherwise jeopardize safe and adequate flight operations. - 3.
+The person's conduct involves any hazard or risk to their self or other persons (including travel involving pregnant passengers or unborn children) or to property. - 4.
+The person fails to observe the instructions of the aircraft crew, including instructions to stop any prohibited conduct. - 5.
+The person is unable or unwilling to sit in their assigned seat with the seat belt fastened. - 6.
+The person smokes or attempts to smoke in the aircraft. - 7.
+The person uses or continues to use a cellular phone, a laptop computer or another electronic device on-board the aircraft after being advised to stop such use by a member of the crew. - 8.
+The person is barefoot. - 9.
+The person is inappropriately dressed. - 10.
+The person has a prohibited article or concealed or unconcealed weapon(s).
+However, the carrier will carry law enforcement or armed forces personnel who meet the qualifications and conditions established under government regulations. - 11.
+The person has resisted or may reasonably be believed to be capable of resisting escorts. - b) Carrier response to prohibited conduct